msrch/extractorjs/README.md

 # Extractor.js

-Apply common regex to extract specific information from a string.
+Extract common information from a string.

 Work in progress...